DrafProject/draf/README.md

 pytest
 ```

-- Draf can run on Windows, macOS and Linux.
+- draf can run on Windows, macOS and Linux.
-- Several example models are included with Draf under draf > models.
+- Several example models are included with draf under [draf/models](draf/models).
 - For the full functionality of draf you need a valid gurobi licence.

 # Structure